What Is Buy Now, Pay Later, And Should You Use It?

 Zalora, The Face Shop, Shein, Ezbuy, Machines, Agoda

 Atome is a Singapore-based platform that’s one of the largest BNPL players in Asia.
 It lets you shop at over 2,000+ retailers online and in-store.
-It supports popular brand names like Zalora and Agoda.
+Furthermore, it supports popular brand names like Zalora and Agoda.

-It charges a relatively high penalty of RM30 per late payment, although the maximum late fees you can incur is RM60.
+However, there is a relatively high penalty charge of RM30 per late payment, although the maximum late fees you can incur is RM60.

 myiou logo